 As you would expect with a coin so closely related to Bitcoin, there are plenty of storage options around, but it’s well worth checking a few wallets out before you decide on one.
 Here are our top picks for Digibyte:

-- Official DigiByte Software Wallet: One of the best wallets for Digibyte comes directly from the Digibyte devs, who have created a highly versatile and secure mobile and desktop wallet that should suit your needs, especially if you want to join the network as a node.
+- Official DigiByte Software Wallet: One of the best wallets for Digibyte comes directly from the Digibyte developers, who have created a highly versatile and secure mobile and desktop wallet that should suit your needs, especially if you want to join the network as a node.
 Simply buy Digibyte and send it across to the software wallet.